AshridgeTechnologies/elemento/design/Cloudflare.md

 ------

 - How to handle client runtime - dynamic import from elemento site, import from deployed site, bundle before deploy, get from elemento, get from npm
-- How to handle server runtime - get from elemento, get from npm
+- How to handle server runtime - get from elemento, get from npm? where to do it?
-- How to set up a cloudflare project
+- How to set up a cloudflare project from scratch